Masthead

 MtShasta aerial

-In this lab we will conduct a spatial analysis using remote sensed data.
-We will use a recent Landsat 8/9 Level 2 Surface Reflectance Data of the Mt Shasta region (acquired in late February 2024), a Digital Elevation Model (DEM) and watershed boundary of the region to conduct a raster based spatial analysis.
+In this lab, we will conduct a spatial analysis using remotely sensed data.
+We will use a recent Landsat 8/9 Level 2 Surface Reflectance Data of the Mt Shasta region (acquired in late February 2024), a Digital Elevation Model (DEM) and a watershed boundary of the region to conduct a raster based spatial analysis.
 The purpose of this analysis is to locate, quantify and analyze areas of snow cover within the seven watersheds that encompass Mt Shasta.
 The satellite data used is Landsat Collection 2 Level-2 Surface Reflectance Data.
-This Landsat data has been radiometrically calibrated and atmospherically corrected and the pixel vales represent surface reflectance percentage.
+This Landsat data has been radiometrically calibrated and atmospherically corrected and the pixel values represent surface reflectance percentage.

 Learning Outcomes